Privacy Policy

 • allow us to provide you with the information or service you have requested from us, including administering your participation in the weekly draw, Super Draws or any other service we offer from time to time;

-• provide you with information which we think you will be interested in by post, and where you have indicated that you are happy for us to do so by e-mail, text and telephone;
+• provide you with information which we think you will be interested in by post, email, text and telephone;

 • understand how people use our Website, store information about your preferences and recognise when you return to our site;